When it comes to improving your game, most golfers think it’s an equipment issue.

 - Lastly, make sure to evaluate your grip pressure by holding your club out at a 90 degree angle.

 Remember, anytime you make a big change to your game, it might take a while to get adjusted.
 But it’s such an important element and the only connection that it’s worth getting out of your comfort zone.

 Don’t be surprised if a grip change creates a golf blister, if that happens make sure to check out this article on how to deal with a golf blister.

 If you’re struggling with your game or unhappy with your ball striking in general, look at your grip first.
 Don’t go right into expensive lessons and brand new clubs.

 Always start with the basics when you’re not hitting as well including grip, alignment, and tempo.
 Like Ben Hogan said, “Good golf begins with a good grip.”
-A consistent golf grip is vital to playing great golf and shooting lower scores.
+A consistent golf grip is vital to playing great golf.